jamiebeach/Engineering-Learning-2022/certifications/az-104-Azure-Administrator/Cheatsheet.md

 - All resources in a VNet can communicate outbound to the internet, by default.
 - Can assign a public ip address to communicate inbound from internet
 - Allow vnets to communicate to each other through vnet pairing
+  - vnet pairing can be local, between vnets in same region, or global across regions.
+  - The only real constraint for vnet peering is address space.
+  - Peering using a vnet-to-vnet VPN Gateway also requires a dedicated subnet with address space /27 or /28.
+If a subnet existing in vnet already occupies address space then vnet-to-vnet VPN gateway can't be created.
+Requires resizing subnet address space.
 - A **subnet** is a sub-component of a vnet and resources can be access restricted at a subnet level.
 - If VNet A is peered with VNet B and VNet B is peered with VNet C, it does _not_ mean that VNet A can talk to VNet C.
 - A [Virtual Network service endpoint](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-service-endpoints-overview) provides secure connectivity to Azure services over an optimized route over backbone network.
 Allows private IP addresses in VNet to reach endpoint of an Azure service without needing a public IP address in VNet.